tas0spapado/cppLinSolvers/README.md

-A C++ library collection for solving linear systems of equations numerically.
+A C++ library collection for solving linear systems of equations numerically, using OpenMP.

 ## Make sure you have the following installed:
 sudo apt update